nmasur/bee/README.md

 The program will output the full list of possible words.

-## Rules
+## Game Rules

 1. Each word must be more than 4 characters long.
 2. You can only use the letters in the puzzle, but they can be used as many times as you want.
 3. The required letter (center letter) must be used at least once.
-4. Every puzzle contains at least one "pangram," in which every letter is used at least once.
+4. Every NYT puzzle contains at least one "pangram," in which every letter is used at least once.